The ultimate checklist for moving to a new province in Canada

 Quebec

-a nightly photograph of buildings in Quebec City
+A nightly photograph of buildings in Quebec City.

 Saskatchewan

 The population of Saskatchewan is 1,194,803.
 With that many people living there, it is no surprise that the province is home to a number of different industries.
 The average monthly rent in Saskatchewan is $988, while the median home value is $383,800.
-The cost of living in Saskatchewan is lower than the national average; making it an affordable place to live.
-So, if moving from Ontario to Regina SK, one will find that the cost of living is more reasonable in Regina.
-The median family income is $65,784.
-Despite the high unemployment rate, there are still many opportunities available for those who are looking for a job in Saskatchewan.
-Especially in the industries of agriculture, forestry, and mining.
+The cost of living in Saskatchewan is lower than the national average, making it an affordable place to live.
+So, if moving from Ontario to Regina SK, you will find that the cost of living is more reasonable in Regina.

 Get a Free Estimate for your Moving!